paperless-ngx/paperless-ngx/docs/faq.md

 ## _How do I install paperless-ngx on Raspberry Pi?_

-**A:** Docker images are available for arm64 hardware, so just follow the [docker-compose instructions](https://docs.paperless-ngx.com/setup/#installation).
+**A:** Docker images are available for arm64 hardware, so just follow the [Docker Compose instructions](https://docs.paperless-ngx.com/setup/#installation).
 Apart from more required disk space compared to a bare metal installation, docker comes with close to zero overhead, even on Raspberry Pi.